DownD/MetinPythonLib/README.md

     Similar to old app.Get, allows to extract any file encrypted.

   - IsPositionBlocked(\<int\>x,\<int\>y) returns \<boolean\><br>
-    Allows to check if a map position is walkable(mobs don't count), true if is walkable or false if is not walkable<br>
+    Allows to check if a map position is walkable(mobs don't count), true if is walkable or false if is not walkable.<br>
-    Note: For better pathfinding, unblocked points that are close(1 unit) to a blocked point, are considered blocked too<br>
+    Note: For better pathfinding, unblocked points that are close(1 unit) to a blocked point, are considered blocked too.<br>

   - GetCurrentPhase() returns \<int\><br>
     Allows to get the current phase in integer format.<br>